qertoip/transaction_isolation/README.md

  * Setting transaction isolation level (:read_uncommitted, :read_committed, :repeatable_read, :serializable)
  * Auto-reverting to the original isolation level after the block
  * Database agnostic
- * MySQL2, PostgreSQL and SQLite3 database connection adapters supported
+ * MySQL2, [soon also PostgreSQL and SQLite3] database connection adapters supported
  * Use it in your Rails application or a standalone ActiveRecord-based project

 ## Real world example